 Entertainment aboard the Disney Magic is offered in fantastic settings, and all options are designed to fill your days at sea with memorable experiences.
-Guests can watch stage shows in the beautiful Walt Disney Theatre, first-run movies in the Buena Vista Theatre, and take part in character meet and greets across the ship.
+Guests can watch stage shows in the beautiful Walt Disney Theatre, and first-run movies in the Buena Vista Theatre, and take part in character meet and greets across the ship.

 Nightclubs & Lounges on the Disney Magic bring the night to life with music, dancing and socializing.
 From swanky to sporty, low key to high energy, you’ll find a hangout you’ll love amid the ship’s “adults-only at night” entertainment district, After Hours.

-Guests can immerse themselves at Fathoms after dark where mingling, singing, enjoying cocktails, and dancing are on the agenda.
+Guests can immerse themselves at Fathoms after dark, where mingling, singing, enjoying cocktails, and dancing are on the agenda.
 Patrons can also grab a microphone for karaoke, enter a game show, catch a comedy show, or watch a live musical group perform on stage.

-Keys is an intimate piano bar that recalls the celebrated Golden Age of Hollywood, when low-lit watering holes and swanky lounges graced Tinseltown’s famed Sunset Boulevard.
+Keys is an intimate piano bar that recalls the celebrated Golden Age of Hollywood when low-lit watering holes and swanky lounges graced Tinseltown’s famed Sunset Boulevard.
 Boasting chestnut-colored wood walls, retro-inspired plush armchairs, large porthole windows, and an illuminated bar, the nightclub provides an upscale, romantic atmosphere for adults and couples looking to play it by ear amid a more mellow setting.

 For the Whole Family:

 D Lounge is the hangout for games, dance parties and family-friendly activities.